 It is important to mention, that when charged with a low-level offense such as a misdemeanor or violation, police may issue a Desk Appearance Ticket (“DAT”), and upon processing in a local police precinct, let the arrestee go and advise him or her to appear in a local criminal court on a particular date.
 Sometimes police has a discretion with respect to issuing DAT.
 Such examples are: misdemeanor assault (only if strangers), petit larceny, drug possession, trespass, possession of stolen property, driving with suspended license/registration, hit and run, etc. Therefore, it is important, while not making any admission or giving a statement, to otherwise cooperate with an arresting officer, provide police with a correct name and address and not to resist an arrest.
-In cases, such as most DWI (unless arrested by a state trooper), domestic violence misdemeanors, and most of felonies, police officer does not have a discretion to issue DAT and will send an arrestee to central booking upon processing.
+In cases, such as most DWI (unless arrested by a state trooper), domestic violence misdemeanors, and most of felonies, a police officer does not have the discretion to issue DAT and will send an arrestee to central booking upon processing.

 In case of DAT, an arrestee may spend in police precinct up to several hours where he/she will be fingerprinted, photographed, and issued DAT.
 Police will also make sure there are no outstanding warrants for arrest, holds or I-cards on arrestee for unrelated matters.

-When an arrestee is sent to a central booking, he or she may see a Judge either the same day, or the next day, depending on the time of arrest.
+When an arrestee is sent to a central booking, he or she may see a Judge either the same day or the next day, depending on the time of the arrest.
 Arraignments are conducted in NYC Criminal Court from 9.30 a.m. until approximately 1 a.m. seven days a week, without holidays.
 Sometimes, people request an interpreter, even though they speak enough English to understand the officers and CJA (criminal justice agency) personnel that interviews defendants in central booking in order to present the Court with bail recommendations.
-It is essential to give CJA correct information about your local address and employment, if any, so the proper bail recommendation will be presented to the Judge.
+It is essential to give CJA correct information about your local address and employment if any, so the proper bail recommendation will be presented to the Judge.
 Sometimes people have a mistaken belief that their lack of English proficiency somehow would help them with their case.
 If you truly need an interpreter, you should request one.
 However, if you understand English enough to be interviewed by CJA and answer basic questions about your family, residence and employment, the only result of such interpreter’s request may have is to prolong your incarceration, because an interpreter may not be readily available, and in the case of a late evening, such interpreter may not come until next morning which means more time in custody.

 Also, sometimes, people pretend to be sick, or pretend and exaggerate their sickness or injury, and request to be taken to a hospital when they are being arrested.
-Once again, in case you truly need a medical assistance, request it.
+Once again, in case you truly need medical assistance, request it.
 However, if you believe that going to a hospital somehow would help you with your criminal case or will prevent your arrest, you are mistaken.
-The only practical effect of this will be a delay of your incarceration.
-Police officer will accompany you to the hospital, will handcuff you to the hospital bed and will round-the-clock guard you in the hospital, until doctors issue a medical release of “fit for confinement.
+The only practical effect of this will be a delay with your incarceration.
+Police officer will accompany you to the hospital, will handcuff you to the hospital bed and will round-the-clock guard you in the hospital until doctors issue a medical release of “fit for confinement.
 After that you will go back to the central booking and wait your turn to become a “court ready” to see a Judge who then can release you.

-At the first Court appearance (called arraignment) following an arrest, a Judge will listen to both prosecution’s and defense’s arguments regarding whether a defendant should be released with or without a bail.
+At the first Court appearance (called the arraignment) following an arrest, a Judge will listen to both prosecution’s and defense’s arguments regarding whether a defendant should be released with or without bail.
 (There are also instances when a defendant can be remanded back to jail without any bail).
 Dependent on the severity of the charges and circumstances of the case, as well as a prior criminal history and any warrant activity of the Defendant and the extent of his ties to the local community, an ADA may request a bail set by a Court to ensure defendant’s return to Court.
 An experienced criminal defense attorney will present the best argument for releasing the defendant on his own recognizance (“ROR”) or, alternatively, setting a reasonable bail that the family and friends are able to post in Court so the Defendant is released right away.
-Even the fact that Defendant appears with a private attorney is considered by the Court in setting a bail amount or releasing defendant without it.
+Even the fact that the Defendant appears with a private attorney is considered by the Court in setting a bail amount or releasing defendant without it.
 If you are released ROR or if the bail has been posted, you are free pending the disposition of your case.
 If the bail has been set, but your relatives or friends were not able to post it, you will remain incarcerated while your case is pending in court, subject to certain procedural rules outlined in Criminal Procedure Law.